-Risk class Risk sub-class Key risk management processes Asset Planning Risk The identification and management of this risk is supported by: What do we do here for long-term planning?
+Table 2 Risk to Asset and Risk Controls Risk class Risk sub-class Key risk management processes Asset Management Planning Risk The identification and management of this risk is supported by: What do we do here for long-term planning?
 Community engagement / desire Climate Change Adaptation Plan Future needs / use planning.
-Management Model Risk The identification and management of this risk is supported by: Review of accounting depreciation models Asset deterioration assessments and community service / use assessments External professional review of asset models.
+The identification and management of this risk is supported by: Model Risk Review of accounting depreciation models Asset deterioration assessments and community service / use assessments External professional review of asset models.
 Asset Maintenance Infrastructure Failure Risk The identification and management of this risk is supported by: Review community asset service level